SlapOS/slapos/software/erp5/README.rst

 equivalent) needed to relocate Zope's urls via its VirtualHostMonster_.
 See the ``frontend`` erp5 instance parameter.

+ERP5 defaults connect to the public cloudooo on https://cloudooo.erp5.net/.
-Included cloudooo partition is **deprecated**.
-It is not recommended for intensive usage.
-See the ``cloudooo`` Software Release to setup a cloudooo cluster, more suitable for intensive usage.
+See the ``cloudooo`` Software Release to setup a cloudooo cluster if necessary.

 Replication
 ===========